xilinliang/FCS-ECal-pi0-reconstruction/run22root/README.md

 	Status 0 (white): no entry.

-	The ideal case for a good fit at pi0 invariant mass (0.135 GeV) will give you status 5 (red color in the status plot)
+	The ideal case for a good fit at pi0 invariant mass (0.135 GeV) will give you status 5

 	The towers close to beam (column < 5 ; 10 < row < 20) might have status 2 or 3 due to the radiation damage